Can You Mix Batteries in a Golf Cart? (Explained)

 Batteries of Different Sizes

-For example, batteries that aren’t the same physical size might cause you issues with securing the pack to the battery terminals.
-Yes, this depends on what type of battery storage is provisioned in the golf cart, but it’s an entirely unnecessary hassle that is easily avoided simply by buying batteries from the same manufacturer.
+For example, batteries that aren’t the same physical size might cause issues with securing the pack to the battery terminals.
+Yes, this depends on what battery storage is provisioned in the golf cart.
+Still, it’s an unnecessary hassle that is easily avoided simply by buying batteries from the same manufacturer.

 Differences in Voltage

-At the very least, you’ll have issues with your batteries in that some, or all, of them will be damaged and remaining battery life is next to nothing.
+At the very least, you’ll have issues with your batteries in that some or all of them will be damaged, and the remaining battery life is next to nothing.

-Note that I wrote, “will be,” not “could be.”
-This damage of which I speak is sure to happen if this is done for a long period of time.
+Note that I wrote “will be,” not “could be.”
+This damage, of which I speak, is sure to happen if this is done for a long period.

 Safety